-People working full-time should be able to support themselves and their families.
-But in Washington State nearly 50,000 people are working full-time and can't.

-Washington State their families, and become taxpayers.

-Please vote yes to give working according to the support to earn a decent decen
+People working full-time should be able to support wage will allow people to earn a decent themselves and their families.
+But in Washington State their families, and become taxpayers.
+Please vote yes to give working and their families.

-Our state minimum wage is an unbelievable \$2.30 an hour.
+Our state minimum wage is an unbelievable \$2.30 an live on. hour.
 That's \$4,784 per year, or only slightly over half of what a family of three needs to get out of poverty.
 Seven out of ten poor minimum wage workers are their family's only earner.
 And 63 percent are not teenagers.